pulsar-edit/pulsar/docs/rfcs/000-template.md

 ## Unresolved questions

 - What unresolved questions do you expect to resolve through the RFC process before this gets merged?
-- What unresolved questions do you expect to resolve through the implementation of this feature before it is released in a new version of Atom?
+- What unresolved questions do you expect to resolve through the implementation of this feature before it is released in a new version of Pulsar?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?